ISISNeutronMuon/SScanSS-2/docsrc/scene.rst

 Scene Management
 ################
 The graphics window is the main window in SScanSS-2 and is essential for visualizing many operations.
-The graphics window will render one of two scenes: the first showing the sample preparation and the second the instrument.
+The graphics window will render one of two scenes: the first showing the sample preparation "*Sample Scene*" and the second the instrument "*Instrument Scene*".

 ************
 Toggle scene